occisn/calc-problem-solving/README.md

   (my/calc-read-macro))
 ```

-The two Emacs Lisp functions below do the same but execute directly the macro, and measure the execution time.
+**b)** The two Emacs Lisp functions below do the same but execute directly the macro, and measure the execution time.

 ``` emacs-lisp
 (defun my/calc-read-and-execute-macro ()